pdjr-beatrice/log/log/docs/log-atrest.md

 ## DESCRIPTION

-`log-atrest` examines the log file specified by *yyyymmdd* (or the most recent log file in the log archive if not specified) and sets its exit value to 0 if position information in the log shows the vessel did not navigate on the selected day or to 1 if position information indicates that the vessel moved.
+`log-atrest` examines the log file specified by *yyyymmdd* and sets its exit value to 0 if position information shows that the vessel did not navigate on the selected day or to 1 if position information indicates that the vessel moved.